Juan Fernández firecrown: Distribution and habitat

 The nominate subspecies of Juan Fernández firecrown is found only on Isla Róbinson Crusoe.
 The putative extinct subspecies S. f. leyboldi is attributed to Alejandro Selkirk Island.

 The species inhabits forests, thickets, and gardens, favoring shady areas.
-In summer, males are frequently seen in the island's only town, San Juan Bautista, feeding on the flowers of trees of genus Dendroseris which are endemic to the island chain, and many of which are themselves critically endangered species.
+In summer, males are frequently seen in the island's only town, San Juan Bautista, feeding on the flowers of trees in Sonchus subgenus Dendroseris which are endemic to the island chain, and many of which are themselves critically endangered species.
 All of the breeding records are at elevations between 120 and 660 m.

 Behavior

 Movement

 The Juan Fernández firecrown moves around the island, presumably in search of flowering plants, but is otherwise sedentary.

 Feeding

-The Juan Fernández firecrown forages for nectar at the flowers of native plants, especially Rhaphithamnus venustus and Dendroseris litoralis.
+The Juan Fernández firecrown forages for nectar at the flowers of native plants, especially Rhaphithamnus venustus and Sonchus brassicifolius.
 It may also feed on introduced Eucalyptus and Abutilon during autumn and winter when most of the native plants are not flowering.
 It feeds by clinging to the flowers, and favors shaded blossoms well above the ground.
 Both sexes defend foraging territories, with males holding the more productive sites.
 In addition to nectar, the species feeds on small insects taken in flight or gleaned from leaves.